Welcome to TU. New faculty members grow and thrive in our academic community.

 We hope that your transition into your new faculty role will be a smooth one.
 We encourage you to reach out to your chairperson and colleagues, particularly in these first several months, with any questions you may have.

 This orientation session is for tenured/tenure-track, clinical faculty and librarians, visiting faculty and lecturers.
+Orientation is typically held the third week in August each year.

 Office of Technology Service (OTS) and PeopleSoft training will be combined and is strongly suggested for all faculty.
 A date/time and room location will be posted in the coming months.